“Penstemon” Care Guide: Top Growing Tips & Tricks

 Plant Overview

 Penstemon, commonly known as beardtongue, is a diverse genus of flowering plants native to North America.
-With over 250 species, Penstemons are known for their tubular flowers that come in a variety of colors, including purple, pink, red, and blue.
-These perennials are beloved by gardeners for their vibrant blooms and ability to attract pollinators such as bees and hummingbirds.
+With over 250 species, they are appreciated for their tubular flowers in various colors, including purple, pink, red, and blue.
+These perennials grow in clumps and can reach heights of up to three feet, featuring lance-shaped leaves that vary in color from green to gray-green.

 Optimal Growing Conditions